ahmadajmi/type/README.md

 You can set the author, featured or not, tags, and the post image.

-The `featured` key is to mark the post as a featured post, this will add a simple star icon (*) to the post card.
+The `featured` key is to mark the post as a featured post, this will add a simple star icon (*) to the postcard.

 To keep things more organized, add post images to **/images/pages** directory, and add page images to **/images/pages** directory.